CIT85/joseb-pub/w4_css/css.md

 - vs code helps alot with choosing the colors
 - color pallet can be dragged to choose color
 - pair numbers can be shorthanded

+#CSS Units
+- default size in pixels is 16
+- a pixel is 1/96th of an inch
+- percentages are relative
+- its best to use rem instead of em
+- em is best used for buttons and margins
+-